Commodity in focus

 Takeaways:

-On average, more than 90 percent of bananas for export originate from Central and South America, and the Philippines.
+On average, more than 90 percent of bananas for export originate from Central and South America and the Philippines.
 The largest importers are the EU, the United States of America, China, the Russian Federation, and Japan. | |

 Banana export earnings help to finance food import bills, supporting the economies of major banana-producing countries. | |

-Research in ten banana producing countries found that income from banana farming can account for around three quarters of total monthly household income for smallholder farmers (Bioversity). | |
+Research in ten banana producing countries found that income from banana farming can account for around three-quarters of the total monthly household income of smallholder farmers. | |

-The effects of global warming are resulting in a higher occurrence of droughts, floods, hurricanes and other natural disasters, which render the production of bananas increasingly difficult, uncertain and costly, and threaten to cause disruptions to global supplies and smallholder livelihoods. |
+The effects of global warming are resulting in a higher occurrence of droughts, floods, hurricanes and other natural disasters.
+These environmental concerns render banana production increasingly difficult, uncertain and costly, and threaten to disrupt global supplies and smallholder livelihoods. |

 Did you know?